 The more you speak in public the easier it will be.
 Your anxiety will naturally decrease if you keep exposing yourself to speaking in public.
 So say yes to every opportunity to speak and create opportunities to present to others.
 The more you do it the more confident you will be.

 I hope you have found something within this article helpful in overcoming and managing your anxiety and fear of public speaking.
+It isn’t going to magically go away over night.
+The key is to practice these 6 top expert tips over time.
+Try tracking your progress.
+Many people find doing this themselves quite challenging.
+If you would like to work with a CBT coach to help you to overcome your fear of public speaking, please get in touch for a free, no obligation call with one of our coaching therapists.
 Please share with anyone you think might find this helpful and comment with any thoughts.

 With thanks to David Laws for this week’s feature image.